 Susan utilizes a humanistic, client-centered approach to counseling children, teens, adults, couples and families.
-She integrates a wide variety of interventions in her work including Emotionally Focused Couple Therapy, Child-Centered Play Therapy, Cognitive-Behavioral Therapy, and Attachment/Family-focused Therapy.
+She integrates a wide variety of interventions in her work including Emotionally Focused Couple Therapy, Child-Centered Play Therapy, Cognitive Behavioral Therapy (CBT), and attachment-focused family therapy.

-She has also completed training in Eye Movement Desensitization and Reprocessing (EMDR), a cutting edge psychotherapeutic treatment for those dealing with issues resulting from past trauma and other adverse life experiences.
+She is also an EMDR-trained Therapist, having completed training in Eye Movement Desensitization and Reprocessing (EMDR), a cutting edge psychotherapeutic treatment for those dealing with issues resulting from past trauma and other adverse life experiences.

 She has expertise in cross-cultural issues and in parenting adopted children from different backgrounds.
 Helping children become more connected with their families and heal from past traumas is an important part of Susan’s work.
 Helping people of all ages with anxiety and anxiety related problems is also one of Susan’s strong interests.
 Susan is known for her ability to connect with kids in a way that invites engagement.

 Susan received a Master of Mental Health Counseling from the University of Massachusetts, Boston and holds a Master of International Affairs with a concentration in Public Health from Columbia University, as well as a bachelor degree in Psychology from Rutgers University.